-Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip
+NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

 Kelemen had been slated to cover the secretary's trip as the radio pool reporter, a position that rotates among journalists from different news organizations covering the State Department.

-After Kelemen was denied a spot on Pompeo's plane, NPR President and CEO John Lansing said via Twitter on Tuesday morning, "I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States."
+After Kelemen was denied a spot on Pompeo's plane, NPR's Lansing said via Twitter on Tuesday morning, "I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States."

 I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States.
 Our mission is to serve the American public by seeking and reporting the truth.— John Lansing (@johnlansing) January 28, 2020